cal-itp/benefits/docs/explanation/deployment.md

 # Deployment

 The Benefits app is currently deployed into a Microsoft Azure account provided by [California Department of Technology (CDT)'s Office of Enterprise Technology (OET)][oet], a.k.a. the "DevSecOps" team.
-More specifically, [Azure Container Apps][container-apps].
+More specifically, it uses [Azure Container Apps][container-apps].
 [More about the infrastructure.](infrastructure.md)

 ## Deployment process